sdparsons/splithalf/README.md

 splithalf: robust estimates of split half reliability. figshare.
 Software. <https://doi.org/10.6084/m9.figshare.11956746.v4>

-If (eventually) this documentation turns into a publication, this reference will change.

 ### User feedback

 Developing the splithalf package is a labour of love (and occasionally